abijith-123/iot-device-backend-capstone/docs/walkthrough/README.md

 **Annotation:** The final `/health` response reports `status: ok` for `iot-device-backend`, proving that the production function is reachable independently of the authenticated telemetry routes.

-## What to say at the handoff

-“I owned ESP32 firmware through ingestion, persistence, the secured API, alert generation, testing, and backend deployment.
+I owned ESP32 firmware through ingestion, persistence, the secured API, alert generation, testing, and backend deployment.
 Seif completed the dashboard, analytics, and frontend authentication layer.
-We collaborated on the JSON/API boundary and final integration contract.”
+We collaborated on the JSON/API boundary and final integration contract.